->200 INVESTMENT COMMUNITY OUTREACH Calls, meetings and other personal engagements ~60%/~30% STOCKHOLDER ENGAGEMENT Percentage of Common Stock reached out to/spoken with, through calls, meetings and other personal engagements >84% ANNUAL MEETING ENGAGEMENT Percentage of Common Stock represented by vote at the 2021 Annual Meeting
+>200 INVESTMENT COMMUNITY OUTREACH Calls, meetings and other personal engagements ~60%/~30% STOCKHOLDER ENGAGEMENT Percentage of Common Stock reached out to/spoken with, through calls, meetings and other personal engagements ANNUAL MEETING ENGAGEMENT

 Stockholder Engagement Overview

 Our Board and management value and rely upon our stockholders' perspectives.
 To help ensure we understand and focus on the priorities that matter most to our stockholders, our directors and senior management proactively conduct thorough and extensive investor outreach throughout the year.
 In addition to discussing business results and initiatives, strategy and capital structure, we engage with investors on various other matters integral to our business and the Company, such as governance practices, executive compensation and sustainability.